InternetMaximalism/intmax2-docs/developers-hub/intmax-client-sdk/integration-guide.md

 [INTMAX Client SDK Docs](./client-sdk-reference.md)

-## Tips: How to Run a Local Balance Prover

-To set up a local Balance Prover instance, please see Tips: [How to Run a Local Balance Prover](https://github.com/InternetMaximalism/intmax2-client-sdk/blob/main/README.md#tips-how-to-run-a-local-balance-prover)

 # How to Use intmax2-server-sdk

 This guide provides step-by-step examples for using the `intmax2-server-sdk` to interact with the INTMAX network.
 This SDK is primarily intended for use in **server-side applications** or when writing simple scripts.
 It covers everything from setting up the client, performing login, to managing deposits, withdrawals, and transaction histories.